matcheung3/Wardrobe-Stylist/README.md

 ## 🔒 Disclaimer

 This project runs locally and your data stays private.
 Your `.env` file is not committed and should remain secret.

 ---

+## ℹ️ About the MCP-inspired Architecture
+This project incorporates principles of a Model Context Protocol (MCP) to manage the wardrobe data effectively.
+Specifically:
+- Structured Storage: Wardrobe data is stored in NDJSON, providing a structured and easily parseable format.
+- Custom Querying: The mcp_store.py module implements custom logic to query this NDJSON data, allowing the agent to retrieve relevant clothing information.

+Note: While the architecture emphasizes separation and structured access to context, it does not currently expose a standardized HTTP contract for automatic model integration.
+Future development may explore this to enhance modularity.

+---